Bahmni/clinic-config/README.md

 ### CI

-Push to main would trigger 2 yaml files.
-Common things done: Basically gha would SSH into the ec2 using the pem from repository secrets and perform git clone where the clinic_config directory is volume mounted on bahmni-web and openmrs containers as default_config
+Push to main would trigger gha.
+It does SSH into the ec2 using the pem from repository secrets and perform git clone where the clinic_config directory is volume mounted on bahmni-web and openmrs containers as default_config.
+Also a openmrs is restarted by docker.

-This would deploy the latest config to clinic.bahmni-covid19.in environment.
+This deploy_clinic_config.yml would deploy the latest config to clinic.bahmni-covid19.in environment.
-1) deploy_clinic_config.yml --> paths-ignored: masterdata config folders
-2) deploy_masterdata.yml --> paths-only: masterdata config folders

-Added sleep in deploy_masterdata.yml to avoid Error: "No such file or directory" because workflow runs asynchronusly.

 This is currently a temporary CI solution - we would eventually migrate to K8s once we move to India AWS account.

-Note: any changes to docker-compose would not redeploy the containers on the environment.
-You would still need to SSH into the EC2 box and manually restart the containers.

 ## References to openmrs-module-initializer for Bahmni